genesos/AttrAjax/README.md

 ````javascript
 $("#attrAjax").attrAjax();
 ````
+From now on the onsubmit event of the above form tag is bound with a ajax request.

 #### The way to bind Ajax request with many tags.
 Here is too many HTML tags for Ajax requests..